vuxcode/pr1-project-loke-nordlander-olsson/README.md

 12/02 - It has gotten a bit tiring to work on this project with only a few weeks left.
 My head is just full of new information.

+12/06 - I am pretty much finished with the project, it has the implemented system and functions that I planned for.
+It also has an ending and the structure of the code seems semantic.

 # Project Summary

 > Remember that before the final submission date you should include a "PROJECT SUMMARY" in this section here.